markolan/Tunnel-personal-protective-equipment-detection/README.md

 ---
 ## 5. Application Deployment
 ### 5.1 deployment architecture
+Our project has built an intelligent industrial safety monitoring system that collects real-time data from construction sites through cameras, and uses edge devices for localized algorithm detection and analysis.
+When security risks are discovered, the warning system is immediately triggered, and the collected data is stored locally for model training and algorithm optimization.
+This forms a complete closed-loop system from data collection, edge processing, real-time warning to model iteration, effectively solving the problems of high latency, privacy risks, and poor adaptability in traditional cloud monitoring solutions.
+It provides a low latency, high privacy protection, and sustainable optimization intelligent safety monitoring solution for industrial scenes.
 ![image5.1](5.1.png)

 ### 5.2 Edge device Requirements
 Here is the hardware specification for the SY-E176 edge device in English Markdown format.
 You can use this directly in your GitHub documentation.

 ![image5.2](5.2.png)

 **Edge Device Hardware Specifications (SY-E176)**